Status and phase

 About

-The purpose of this study is to investigate the safety, pharmacokinetics and preliminary efficacy of combination treatment of ruxolitinib with 5 novel compounds: siremadlin, crizanlizumab, sabatolimab, rineterkib and NIS793 in myelofibrosis (MF) subjects.
+The purpose of this study was to investigate the safety, pharmacokinetics and preliminary efficacy of combination treatment of ruxolitinib with 5 novel compounds: siremadlin, crizanlizumab, sabatolimab, rineterkib and NIS793 in myelofibrosis (MF) subjects.

 Full description

-In June 2022, Novartis decided to permanently halt the study enrollment in all ongoing parts (part 1 and part 2) and part 3 (expansion) will not be initiated.
-With protocol amendment 8, an extension treatment phase of 12 cycles is added in Part 1 to allow access to the combination treatment for ongoing subjects deriving clinical benefit. in consideration of the enrollment halt, Parts 2 and 3 objectives will not be pursued and Part 1 objectives are updated accordingly.
+In June 2022, Novartis decided to permanently halt the study enrollment in all ongoing parts (Part 1 and Part 2), and Part 3 (expansion) was not initiated.
+With Protocol Amendment 8, an extension treatment phase of 12 cycles was added in Part 1 to allow access to the combination treatment for ongoing subjects deriving clinical benefit.
+In consideration of the enrollment halt, Parts 2 and 3 objectives were not pursued, and Part 1 objectives were updated accordingly.

 Enrollment